JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 ```

 You can also specify a different step size inside the interval and a different type.
-Here we are using numbers without the `.` so Julia will interpret them as `Int64`:
+Here we are using numbers without the dot `.` so Julia will interpret them as `Int64`:

 ```jl
 scob(